flyntwp/flynt/docs/getting-started/module-assets.md

 ```

-In summary, the `ImageSlider/functions.php` file should now look like the following:
+In summary, the `ImageSlider/functions.php` file now looks like the following:

 ```php
   <?php